Kombucha and biobased leather

 Purpose of the project

 BIOMA Lab has developed a process to prepare the biofilm in a material that is water-repellent and odorless.
 By combining and optimizing both production processes, a more profitable and sustainable process can be set up for brewing Kombucha together with a biobased leather product from a residual flow from the Dutch food industry.
+The biobased leather has a lower environmental impact compared to traditional leather.

 Our partners